-The French treaty (signed October 2010 and awaiting ratification as of January 2011) reduces withholding tax paid by Hong Kong residents receiving dividends from France not attributable to a permanent establishment in France from 25% to 10%.
+The French treaty (ratified in December 2011) reduces withholding tax paid by Hong Kong residents receiving dividends from France not attributable to a permanent establishment in France from 25% to 10%.
 Also, Hong Kong residents receiving royalties from France will see withholding tax reduced from 33.33% in France to a maximum of 10%.
 The French interest withholding tax on Hong Kong residents will be reduced from of 18% to 10%.

 Under the French CDTA, Hong Kong airlines operating flights to France will be taxed at Hong Kong's corporation tax rate (which is lower than that of France).
 Profits from international shipping transport earned by Hong Kong residents that arise in France, which are currently subject to tax there, will enjoy tax exemption under the agreement.

 The Hong Kong/France CDTA also incorporates the latest Organization for Economic Cooperation and Development standard on the exchange of information for tax purposes.